 Jose Grave de Peralta brings an unusual combination of theoretical knowledge and practice to his walks.
 A professional fine artist and graduate of St. John's College in Annapolis, Maryland, known for its unique Great Books curriculum in classical liberal arts and philosophy, Jose knows how to “read” the almost forgotten language of the Greek and Roman mythology embedded in the art and architecture of Rome.
 His studies of Plato's dialogue, TIMAEUS, for example, open up dimensions of Raphael's School of Athens fresco and of Michelangelo's Sistine Chapel ceiling frescoes otherwise unsuspected by visitors to these two sites.
 In addition, his own native Cuban background and master's degree in Spanish literature from the University of Delaware in Newark give his walks a Latin American flair and sense of humor that can be most welcome elements.
 Jose also studied fresco painting, history, and restoration at the Spinelli Institute of Art and Art Restoration, in Florence, and has been teaching freehand drawing in Rome, ever since he came to the city in August 2008 with the graduate students of the University of Miami School of Architecture.

-Livia Galante obtained a degree in Archaeology at the University of Rome "La Sapienza," and has a Master's degree in the History and Conservation of Cultural Heritage from the University of Roma Tre.
+Livia Galante obtained a degree in Archaeology at the Sapienza University of Rome and has a Master's degree in the History and Conservation of Cultural Heritage from the University of Roma Tre.
 Her main field of interest is ancient Roman topography and early Christian architecture; however, she is an accomplished scholar whose teaching ability extends to the Renaissance and Baroque Rome.
-As a native Roman, Livia is very enthusiastic in sharing the deep love and knowledge she has for her hometown with guests coming from abroad.
+As a native Roman, Livia is very enthusiastic in sharing the deep love and knowledge she has for her hometown with clients.

 Laurie Kalb has lived and worked in Rome since 2006, when she moved here with her family from Cambridge, Massachusetts.
 An anthropologist and art historian with a B.A. from Vassar College and a Ph.D. from the University of Pennsylvania, Laurie worked as a curator at museums in Santa Fe and Boston and served as a Fulbright consultant to museums in Southeast Asia before moving to Italy.
 She teaches Museum History and Theory of Rome for Temple University Rome and other study abroad programs, has collaborated with the Special Superintendence for Archaeology of the Ministry of Fine Arts in Italy, and is a Research Associate at the Peabody Museum of Archaeology and Ethnology at Harvard University.
 As she takes students and travelers to museums, archaeological sites, villas, palaces, and churches throughout Italy, Laurie consistently experiences the joy of discovering something new at every place she visits.

 Dony holds an MA in Communication and Culture from the University of Sao Paulo, Brazil and a Ph.D in Art History from the University of Granada, Spain.
-He has lived and traveled extensively in Greece and the UK, where he researched Ancient Greek and Roman Art, delving deeply into Aesthetics.
+He has lived and traveled extensively throughout Greece and the UK, where he researched Ancient Greek and Roman Art, delving deeply into Aesthetics.
 He has taught at the University of Faesa, in Brazil.
-Here and in Spain he has also enjoyed working as a media journalist, including for the radio.
-He is now based in Rome where he is currently working on his book about historical musical personalities in Rome, which includes such characters as Nero and Giovanni Pierluigi da Palestrina, Choirmaster for the Sistine Chapel.
+There and in Spain he has enjoyed working as a media journalist, as well as for the radio.
+He is now based in Rome where he is currently working on his book about historical Roman musical personalities, which includes such characters as Nero and Giovanni Pierluigi da Palestrina who was the Choirmaster at the Sistine Chapel.

-After obtaining her Laurea in Lettere at the Università degli Studi di Roma ‘La Sapienza’ Valeria completed a M.A. in Ancient History and Mediterranean Archaeology at U.C.
+After obtaining her degree in Literature at the Sapienza University of Rome, Valeria completed a Master's in Ancient History and Mediterranean Archaeology at U.C.
 Berkeley where she received the A.H.M.A.
 Graduate Fellowship.
-Valeria came back to Europe and took a M Litt. in Modern History at the University of Oxford, Oriel College.
-She can proudly read documents in Latin (Classical, Medieval); Greek (Classical, New Testament); Egyptian (Hieroglyphics, Hieratic); Coptic; Hebrew; Aramaic; Hittite (Cuneiform); Linear B; Old Persian; Sogdian; Pahlavi; Parthian and Sumerian.
-She has an extensive archeological field work experience, which includes working as a Site Director at the ‘Largo di Torre Argentina Project’, the excavation of the Ripafratta Castle, (Lucca) with the Università di Pisa-G.A.R., and the Tel Dor Excavation (Tel Dor, Israel), alongside a team from Hebrew University of Jerusalem.
+Valeria came back to Europe and took a M Litt. in Modern History at the Oxford University, Oriel College.
+She can read documents in Latin (Classical, Medieval); Greek (Classical, New Testament); Egyptian (Hieroglyphics, Hieratic); Coptic; Hebrew; Aramaic; Hittite (Cuneiform); Linear B; Old Persian; Sogdian; Pahlavi; Parthian and Sumerian.
+She has extensive archeological field work experience, which includes working as a Site Director at the ‘Largo di Torre Argentina Project’, the excavation of the Ripafratta Castle, (Lucca) with the Università di Pisa-G.A.R., and the Tel Dor Excavation (Tel Dor, Israel), alongside a team from the Hebrew University of Jerusalem.
 In 1988, she was a representative of her University at the International Congress of Egyptology in Cairo, Egypt and she is also qualified in Book and Manuscript Conservation.
-When she was doing her M.A. at Berkeley, she taught Italian Language and Literature as GSI (Graduate Student Instructor), and, at Oxford, she taught History to undergraduates.
+When she was doing her Master's at Berkeley, she taught Italian Language and Literature as and, at Oxford, she taught History to undergraduates.
 She has been working as a tour Guide since 2006.